exposit/katamoiran/_posts/2016-10-14-stats-as-traits.md

 I've said it before: I don't really like attributes.
 I'm interested in making characters and playing to see what happens to them, and attributes just seem to get in the way of that.

-First precept, for me, is that the rules have to be present, or I'm just telling a story, not playing a game.
-Even if that just means that I set personal rules on how often I ask the oracle for story direction.
-But mostly, I like making up a full character and then playing to see what happens.
+For me, even when solo gaming, rules have to be present and followed, or I'm just telling a story, not playing a game (and believe me, I end up in that mode often enough as it is).
+Even if "rules" just means that I set personal rules on how often I ask the oracle for story direction.
+Don't get me wrong, I like making up a full character, it's just that it's always so hard to work with randomly rolled attributes.

-But for a while now I've felt like attributes just get in the way.
-Here's the functions they serve (as far as I can tell).
+Here's the functions attributes serve (as far as I can tell).

 1. To give a baseline of what your character is like, physically and mentally.
 Are they smart, dumb, strong, weak?
 2. Generally combined with another aspect of the character (skills) to see if they accomplish something of value.
 3. Almost always winnowed down to a much smaller number between -3 and +3.
-4. And finally, used to inflict non-HP injuries like drains.
+4. And finally, used as another way track injuries, separately from HP, like drains.

 Nothing that seems like it HAS to be defined by an array of six items, rated from 3 to 18 with some random throws of the dice.
 So here's what I've started using, almost entirely based on the Scarlet Heroes' idea of 'traits', with a lot of other indie rpgs weighing in.
 It's written with the assumption that you're familiar with the core Scarlet Heroes rules.

-I should also be clear; this is primarily intended for solo play, which doesn't have the same balance requirements group play does.
-And it only works if you approach it in the context of defining a character, not in 'winning' a game.
+I should be upfront; this is primarily intended for solo play, which doesn't have the same balance requirements group play does.
+And I'm sure I don't need to say it, but like pretty much any other system it only works if you approach it in the context of defining a character, not in 'winning' a game.
 The rules assume you're playing for your own enjoyment and to see what happens, and are geared towards facilitating that.

 <!--more-->